Pot Holder Sewing Tutorial

 Final Product

 Congratulations!
 You have reached the end of this pot holder sewing tutorial.
-I found this to be such a cute project to complete over the weekend.
+This is such a great project to try over the weekend.

-I hope that you found this sewing tutorial easy to follow and fun to complete.
+I hope you found this sewing tutorial easy and fun!

 Please share this with your friends and family and don’t forget to check out and subscribe to my youtube channel.